ahmed-lotfi/alx-system-engineering-devops/0x02-shell_redirections/README.md

 this script will diplay lines containing the pattern root from file /etc/passwd Task 15. count that word
-Display the number of lines that contain the pattern “bin” in the file /etc/passwd
+Display the number of lines that contain the pattern “bin” in the file /etc/passwd Task 16.
+What's next
+Display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd.